Vietnam

 • Live-streaming in China is so popular that a livestream host can earn millions by promoting products in a single day.
 Equally profitable are the livestream agencies that took a large portion of the commissions.
 It's not surprising that their advertisement of recruiting livestream hosts could be seen along the walls of metro station escalators (right photo below).

 • Minnan, or Southern Min, dialect is spoken in southern Fujian, specifically in the cities of Xiamen, Quanzhou, Zhangzhou, and much of Longyan, hence the name.
-To help visitors pronounce Xiamen in local dialect, even Hanyu Pinyin (ĕi méng) was used to translate its tone (left photo below).
+To help visitors pronounce 'Xiamen' in local dialect, even Hanyu Pinyin (ĕi méng) was used to translate its tone (left photo below).

 • The locals gave the Minnan translation another meaning, such as "礼好" depicts "你好" (left photo below), and "壶见" depicts "福建" (right photo below).